LiquidFun/BoppieEvolution/README.md

 * Neural networks now show what each input/output neuron means
 * DNA/Neural network as tabs, as they did not fit in a single column
 * Added boppie color as part of DNA
+* Can now drag boppies from fittest list into world

 ### v0.1.0 (2021-10-19)